 The American Association for Dental Research (AADR) aims to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status or religion.
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, race, ethnicity, socioeconomic status or religion.

 The AADR Professional Conduct at Meetings Policy outlines our expectations for all those who participate in the AADR/CADR Annual Meeting & Exhibition as well as the consequences for unacceptable behavior.